MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 > We want to make the proof looks like |-p -> |- q with a comment witnessing its validity, so we use a bracket.

 And this according to the author of Principia involves Pp `1.11`.

+#### 4. Syllogism
+Syllogism is another inference rule.
+Since the rule is different from `1.11` so the way it can use for simplify the proofs is also different.
+Note that it's not some proof like `[(1).
+(2).
+(3).
+Syll]`.
+However, in the later chapter this kind of proof abbreviation has been abandoned.
+If you can understand how 1.11 works you should figure out the underlying reasoning of this abbreviation pretty soon.

 --------